Nov, 01, 2008

 artwork.

-Finally, in sitting down to write this review, I found my
+in sitting down to write this review, I found my enthusiasm for the

-enthusiasm for the artwork was boundless and yet my “reviewer’s mind”
+artwork was boundless and yet my “reviewer’s mind” kept returning to

-kept returning to some of the critical ideas that accompanied the
+some of the critical ideas that accompanied the show’s presentation,

-Briefly, early in the twentieth century, Klüver, a scientist,
+early in the twentieth century, Klüver, a scientist, systematically

-systematically studied the effects of mescaline (peyote) on the
+studied the effects of mescaline (peyote) on the subjective experiences

-subjective experiences of its users.
-His investigations showed that the
+of its users.
+His investigations showed that the drug produced

-drug produced hallucinations characterized by bright, highly saturated
+hallucinations characterized by bright, highly saturated colors and

-colors and vivid imagery.
-In addition, Klüver found that mescaline
+vivid imagery.
+In addition, Klüver found that mescaline produced

-produced recurring geometric patterns in different users.
-He called
+recurring geometric patterns in different users.
+He called these

 (including honeycombs, checkerboards, and triangles), cobwebs, tunnels,

-and spirals.
-This work also pointed to what is now called a “geometry
+This work also pointed to what is now called a “geometry of

 migraine auras, ordinary perceptions, and can be seen in primitive art.